X-lab2017/oss101/Assignments/Assignment-typo.md

 In general, questions to a well-selected public forum are more likely to get useful answers than equivalent questions to a private one.
 There are multiple reasons for this.
 One is simply the size of the pool of potential respondents.
 Another is the size of the audience; hackers would rather answer questions that educate many people than questions serving only a few.

-Understandably, skilled hackers and authors of popular software are already receiving more than their fair share of mis-targeted mess ages.
+Understandably, skilled hackers and authors of popular software are already receiving more than their fair share of mis-targeted messages.
 By adding to the flood, you could in extreme cases even be the straw that bre aks the camel's back --- quite a few times, contributors to popular projects have withdrawn their support because collateral damage in the form of useless e-mail traffic to their personal accounts became unbearable.

 ### Stack Overflow